Updated: 2020-07-28 by

-Vermont lawmakers were charged with determining what the new tax penalty should be, but they were unable to agree on a plan.
+That said, lawmakers were unable to agree on a plan for the penalty.
 That means you'll have to report whether you had 2020 coverage when you file your Vermont tax return in 2021 but, unless lawmakers change the current rules, you won't have to pay anything if you were uninsured.

 What Qualifies as Minimum Essential Coverage in Vermont?